CaptioDev/BWRs/README.md

 # BWR Reactor Simulator

 Welcome to the BWR Reactor Simulator, a text-based simulation tool designed to provide insights into the behavior of a Boiling Water Reactor (BWR) under various conditions and fuel types.
+The compiled application is currently an .out file only for Linux, .exe will be provided soon!

 ## Overview